Top 10 NFL Best Offensive Tackles of All Time Rankings

+Before ranking the Top 10 Best Offensive Tackles of All Time let’s breakdown the position.
 The Offensive Tackle position might be one of the most important positions on the football field and one that has seen it grow in popularity in the last 20 years as the game continues to evolve.
 While offensive lineman tend to get overlooked as some of the game’s best talent’s, it’s hard to imagine a team having any success without having a great offensive line including having at least one great talent blocking on the blind side for the quarterback.

 From protecting the quarterback from blitzing lineman to ensuring running lanes for the running back, the offensive tackle position is key to allowing success on the offensive side of the ball while allowing the quarterback to stay healthy.
 Over the history of the National Football League, the game has produced some great tackles from the likes of Anthony Munoz to Art Shell to Jonathan Ogden to Ron Mix to Walter Jones.

 While these are just a few, here is our list of the Top 10 Best Offensive Tackles All Time.

 Swipe for Offensive Tackles Fan Rankings and follow @fanrankings to stay up to date

 Team(s): Los Angeles Chargers / San Diego Chargers & Oakland Raiders

 Just missing the cut is Ron Mix who dominated the AFL during his playing days while being a key member of the San Diego Chargers team that beat the Boston Patriots in the AFL Championship game in 1963.